+In a few days we will ring in 2023.
 Ah, the New Year.
 The time when everyone scrambles around trying to find something meaningful and life changing to commit themselves to.
 This year, I’m going to run a marathon!
-This year, I’m going to lose 50 pounds!
-This year, I’m going to volunteer once a week!
-Or keep my house clean.
-Or not cuss my children.
-Or learn how to play piano, speak Spanish, or finally finish all the kids’ baby books.
+I’m going to lose 50 pounds!
+Or, I’m going to volunteer once a week!
+I’ll keep my house clean.
+Or, I’ll learn how to play piano, speak Spanish, or finally finish all the kids’ baby books.

 Spoiler alert: You are going to do none of these things.

-You are going to going to eat too many cookies and not exercise enough and your house is going to be a disaster at least 70% of the time.
-You are never going to master anything more than Hot Cross Buns on the piano, you can barely order a burrito at La Carreta, and there is absolutely no printed photographic evidence that your third child exists.
+You are going to eat too many cookies and not exercise enough and your house is going to be a disaster at least 70% of the time.
+It’s not likely that you’ll master anything more than Hot Cross Buns on the piano.
+You can barely order a burrito at La Carreta.
+Plus, there is absolutely no printed photographic evidence that your third child exists.

-You are going to vacillate between extreme enthusiasm and crippling self-doubt.
-You are going to stretch the limits of that third bra hook and then say screw it and finish off the bag of M&Ms. You are going to take that chunky knit blanket workshop, spend $500 on yarn from Michael’s, make two dozen blankets, think – yes, maybe I can start selling these! – then never knit another thing again.
+Additionally, you are going to vacillate between extreme enthusiasm and crippling self-doubt.
+You are going to stretch the limits of that third bra hook and then say screw it and finish off the bag of M&Ms. Or, you are going to take that chunky knit blanket workshop, spend $500 on yarn from Michael’s, make two dozen blankets, think – yes, maybe I can start selling these! – then never knit another thing again.

 Or, maybe not.

 Maybe you’ll go back to school and finish – or start – your degree.
-Maybe you’ll open up that business that you’ve always dreamed about.
+Or, maybe you’ll open up that business that you’ve always dreamed about.
 Maybe you will run a marathon, or learn how to bake bread, or remember everyone’s birthday.